charman02/CIFAR-10/README.md

 • Training on CIFAR-10 using PyTorch with adjustable hyperparameters.

-## Techniques and Hyperparameters
+## Hyperparameters
 • Learning Rate: 0.001 (decays to 0.0001 after 30 epochs)

 • Batch Size: 64

 • Epochs: 50

-• Dropout: 0.3 in intermediate blocks, 0.5 in output layers
+• Dropout: 0.3 in intermediate blocks, 0.5 in output fully connected layers

-• Activation: ReLU
+• Activation: ReLU after the initial convolution layer and each intermediate block

-• Optimizer: Adam
+• Optimizer: Adam with weight decay (L2 regularization) of 1e-4

-• Loss Function: Cross entropy loss
+• Loss Function: Cross-entropy loss

-• Manual hyperparameter tuning via trial and error
+## Techniques
+• Manual Hyperparameter Tuning: Hyperparameters were selected through trial-and-error, adjusting one parameter at a time while monitoring testing performance

+• Model Checkpointing: The model is saved whenever the test accuracy improves

+• Learning Rate Scheduling: Manual decay of the learning rate at epoch 30

 ## Results
 The model achieves competitive testing accuracy (~87%) on CIFAR-10 with effective use of weighted feature aggregation and architectural enhancements like dropout, batch norm, and skip connections.